-Which Way Does Furnace Filter Go?
+Which Way Does The Furnace Filter Go?

-The answer is here: The furnace filter should be installed with the arrow pointing toward the furnace.
-In simple words, the direction of flow should be the same as the airflow throughout your unit.
+The answer is here: The furnace filter should be installed with the arrow pointing toward the direction of the airflow of the furnace.

 Installing filters in an inappropriate direction could adversely affect the furnace’s efficiency and performance while costing you money constantly.
 This information lets you know useful furnace filter tips, including the direction of the furnace filter, which is the right HVAC furnace filter, and other relevant information.